fermumen/saturnR/README.md

 Currently you can:

   - read and write matrices (both single and multiuser) (MX backend)
-  - read ufs files and extract the geometry (P1XDUMP backend) which allows to obtain sf objects.
+  - read ufs files and extract the geometry and data (P1XDUMP + SATDB backend) which allows to obtain sf objects.

 ## Installation